+If you love dice games, but want a bit more meat and theme, this particular goblet of fine French wine is bound to be to your taste.
 Be prepared to handle lots of finicky tokens, while internalising the rules of its various components.
 Do that, though, and you’ve got a game that will appeal to keen strategists and casual board game players alike.

-Race for the Galaxy
+7. Race for the Galaxy

 Each turn follows a set phase order, in which you’ll play cards from your hand to grow your civilisation, balancing immediate gain with long-term profit.
 But don’t dally, the first player to reach a certain stage of technological advancement will be crowned the winner.

 Bear in mind, Race for the Galaxy is tough on the old noggin.
 Be prepared to learn its thorny rules that span many intricate processes.
 Once you do, however, you’ll be treated to a superbly refined board game of civilisation expansion, that’s extremely quick to set up (far quicker than many other games in the engine-building genre) and can be done and dusted in little more than half an hour.

 You and your opponent will take command of belligerent armies skirmishing for control of nine battlefields.
 If you can create the strongest formation on each location, you’ll win the game.

 Its cards are split into six suits and numbered one to ten.
 Each turn, you’ll place a card from your hand onto a battlefield.
 If you can place three cards on a single battlefield that meet the requirements of a formation – which match normal poker hand rankings, such as three of a kind, or flush – you’ll claim it for yourself.
-But if you’re opponent creates a higher ranking formation, victory will be theirs.
+But if your opponent creates a higher ranking formation, victory will be theirs.

-Extremely simple in operation, Battle Line provides endless scope for strategising.
+Extremely simple in operation, Battle Line provides endless scope for strategizing.
 You could spend half an hour on one turn, as you furiously count cards and weigh up the probability of creating one formation over another.
 Or, play it as a quickfire card game that can be completed in less than half an hour.
 This game caters to everyone.